 In addition to choosing your balance of freedom and responsibility, your options can be branched out further:

 If you want to make your dream home a reality, this is the best option.
 You get to choose the layout, the colours, the flooring and more.
 Additionally, you shouldn’t be blindsided by any unnoticeable issues such as fire or flood damage.
 Unsurprisingly, building a home from scratch may be one of the more expensive options, but you’re paying for what you want instead of things you don’t.

 Buying a Quick Possession or Spec Home (Newly Constructed Home)

 These homes are usually available close to completion, so your move-in date could be sooner than with a custom-built home.
 Newly constructed homes are built based on what the builder thinks a buyer would be looking for, so although you won’t have the option of choosing the floor plan or giving it your personal touch, you might find the builder has incorporated a lot of your must-haves.
 This type of home is cheaper than constructing your own, but it comes with the same plus side of having had no previous owners.

 Of course, many people take great care of their homes and then decide to sell, leaving you with some nice options for home ownership.
+Affordability is one of the biggest motivators for buying a used house vs a new house.
 You’ll also have more room for price negotiation, which can make a huge difference when you’re on a budget.
 It might not be new, but it’s new to you!

 A sad reality of the economy today is that some homeowners can no longer afford to make payments on their houses.
 When this happens, the lender will force the sale of the house to collect the money.
-These properties are often well below market value to ensure a quick sale, so they are another option if you’re looking to cut expenses.
+When it comes to repossessed homes, many buyers are hesitant as they are unsure of how to purchase a foreclosed home.
+These properties are often well below market value to ensure a quick sale, so they are another option and well worth investigating if you’re looking to cut expenses.